MacBook Air (Intel-based): Redesign (2010–2017)

-Left side of a MacBook Air (Mid 2012).
+Left side of a MacBook Air (mid 2012).
 From left to right, MagSafe power connector, USB port, headphone jack and built-in microphone.

 On October 20, 2010, Apple released a redesigned 13.3-inch model with a tapered enclosure, higher screen resolution, improved battery, a second USB port, stereo speakers, and standard solid state storage.
 An 11.6-inch model was introduced, offering reduced cost, weight, battery life, and performance relative to the 13.3-inch model, but better performance than typical netbooks of the time.
 Both 11-inch and 13-inch models had an analog audio output/headphone minijack supporting Apple earbuds with a microphone.
 The 13-inch model received a SDXC-capable SD Card slot.

 On July 20, 2011, Apple released updated models, which also became Apple's entry-level notebooks due to lowered prices and the discontinuation of the white MacBook around the same time.
-The Mid 2011 models were upgraded with Sandy Bridge dual-core Intel Core i5 and i7 processors, Intel HD Graphics 3000, backlit keyboards, Thunderbolt, and Bluetooth was upgraded to v4.0.
+The mid-2011 models were upgraded with Sandy Bridge dual-core Intel Core i5 and i7 processors, Intel HD Graphics 3000, backlit keyboards, Thunderbolt, and Bluetooth was upgraded to v4.0.
 Maximum storage options were increased up to 256 GB.
 These models use a less expensive "Eagle Ridge" Thunderbolt controller that provides two Thunderbolt channels (2 × 10 Gbit/s bidirectional), compared to the MacBook Pro which uses a "Light Ridge" controller that provides four Thunderbolt channels (4 × 10 Gbit/s bidirectional).
-This revision also replaced the Expose (F3) key with a Mission Control key, and the Dashboard (F4) key with a Launchpad key.
+This revision also replaced the Exposé (F3) key with a Mission Control key, and the Dashboard (F4) key with a Launchpad key.